william-Cross12/University-folder/README.md

 week 41:    did lesson 7 learnt about javascript and how its used in websites and continued to work on my assignment web page       7 hours

+week 42:    did lesson 8. learnt a lot about js from extremely long lessons     7 hours